mbm6448/SMP_CPP/README.md

 - **Configurable Parameters**: Specify the number of states, transition probabilities, and initial probabilities via XML and CSV files.
 - **OpenMP Parallelization**: The simulation leverages OpenMP to perform calculations in parallel, speeding up computation.
 - **Numerical Integration by Gauss-Kronod method**: To get the transition probability matrix at each time step.
-- **XML and CSV Integration**: Use an XML file to point to CSV files containing necessary data, making the simulation flexible and easy to configure.

 ## Project Structure